Digital life is full of shiny distractions. Yet we must keep moving forward or nothing gets done.

 - Microsoft Whiteboard + Wacom tablet – Sometimes you just gotta draw something out to understand it.
 If it’s not complicated enough to justify a full mindmap, I’ll open up the free Whiteboard app from Microsoft and just start sketching.
 I can easily get to it from work or home.
 If it’s important, I’ll paste it into an Evernote which syncs with all my devices.

 These are the core weapons in my arsenal against chaos and confusion.
-So far they’ve never failed me.
+So far they’ve not failed me.
 I wouldn’t be lost without them, but I would not be able to start, stop and pick up where I left off with tasks as quickly and easily as I do.
 Lost gear- changing time is money wasted.

 They also make it so that I’m basically paperless.
 Even if I do use some paper, Evernote’s scanning (via camera) feature let’s me digitize it immediately on the fly should I choose (searchable by keyword–even my handwriting!).